Updated On : February 15, 2024

 Understand: When to begin Judiciary Exam Preparation

-Becoming a judge requires a lot of dedication, hard work, patience, and determination.
-Also, you must have some abilities like a focused mind, honesty towards the nation, passion and commitment towards the job, and a sense of responsibility and commitment.
+Becoming a judge requires dedication, hard work, patience, and determination.
+You must also have some abilities, such as a focused mind, honesty toward the nation, passion and commitment to the job, and a sense of responsibility and commitment.

 The Indian judiciary operates under a three-tier structure comprising the Supreme Court, High Courts, District Courts and subordinate courts.

-To become a judge, a graduate can undertake the Civil Judge examination conducted by the Public Service Commission, conducted on a state-wise basis, with eligibility and exam timing determined by individual states based on available vacancies.
+To become a judge, a graduate must take the Civil Judge examination conducted by the Public Service Commission.
+The examination is conducted state-wide, with eligibility and exam timing determined by individual states based on available vacancies.

-Supreme Court: The Supreme Court of India is composed of one Chief Justice of India and 33 other judges, with appointments contingent upon vacancies.
+Supreme Court: The Supreme Court of India comprises one Chief Justice of India and 33 other judges, with appointments contingent upon vacancies.
 The eligibility criteria for Supreme Court judges include:

 State Judiciary: Each High Court comprises one Chief Justice and additional judges as needed.
 Eligibility criteria for High Court judges include: